UniqueNetwork/unique_docs/docs/networks/nesting.md

 Nesting is a process of forming a structural relationship between two NFTs that form a parent-child relationship in a tree structure.
 Such a relationship is formed by forwarding token A2 to the address of token A1 by which A2 becomes a child of token A1 (conversely, token A1 becomes the parent of A2).

 We can use the `tokenIdToAddress` function to obtain a token's address.
-As it will become apparent form the example code given below, we are constructing a valid and unique ethereum address by incorporating the collection and token IDs into a 'root' ethereum address.
+As it will become apparent from the example code given below, we are constructing a valid and unique Ethereum address by incorporating the collection and token IDs into a 'root' Ethereum address.

 <details>
     <summary> (click to expand)</summary>